SenorRojo227/Big-Words/README.md

 + Javascript

 ## Setup
-1. Download all of the files.
+1. Download all of the files
-1. Place the files into a folder.
+1. Place the files into a folder
-2. Run **index.html**.
+2. Run **index.html**